-I have made meatballs many times before, either with a Betty Crocker recipe or just by throwing in whatever ingredients I have on hand (Please note: As an Amazon Associate I earn from qualifying purchases).
+I have made boulettes de viande (meatballs) many times before, either with a Betty Crocker recipe or just by throwing in whatever ingredients I have on hand (Please note: As an Amazon Associate I earn from qualifying purchases).
 This week, however, I tried a Swiss recipe for meatballs from a little cookbook I picked up at a second-hand shop.
-It’s full of easy and practical recipes collected from “paysannes et femmes rurales suisses” (farmers and rural Swiss women) to benefit the Association Alzheimer Suisse.
+It’s full of easy, practical recipes collected from “paysannes et femmes rurales suisses” (farmers and rural Swiss women) to benefit the Association Alzheimer Suisse.

-This Swiss meatball recipe differs from my usual meatballs in two primary ways.
-First, you soak a piece of day-old bread in milk to soften it up — instead of using dry breadcrumbs — so it breaks down and mixes well with the other ingredients (maybe you do this already?).
+This Swiss recipe differs from my usual meatballs in two primary ways.
+First, you soak a piece of day-old bread in milk to soften it up, instead of using dry breadcrumbs.
+This way, the bread breaks down and mixes well with the other ingredients.
 Second, when the recipe calls for breadcrumbs, you use them to coat the outside of the meatball, which gives them a little more texture.

 While my children were not thrilled with my dried green bean experiments this week (those who follow my Instagram feed will know what I’m referring to), they really like these meatballs from the Swiss canton of Uri.
 I actually had some leftover meatballs today for my second breakfast, after participating in this morning’s “Wake Up and Run” event!

 Adapted from Les recettes des Grand-Mère, Tome 4 (2011).

 - 150 ml milk

 - 1/4-1/2 cup onion, finely chopped

 - 1 egg